 Olympus PEN-F versus Olympus E-M5 II

-The Olympus PEN-F and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in January 2016 and February 2015.
+The Olympus PEN-F and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and February 2015.
 Both the PEN-F and the E-M5 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The PEN-F has a resolution of 20.2 megapixel, whereas the E-M5 II provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Olympus PEN-F and the Olympus E-M5 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Olympus PEN-F and the Olympus E-M5 II are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably larger (17 percent) than the Olympus PEN-F. Moreover, the E-M5 II is markedly heavier (10 percent) than the PEN-F. Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably larger (17 percent) than the Olympus PEN-F. Moreover, the E-M5 II is markedly heavier (10 percent) than the PEN-F. It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.